kevin218/Eureka/docs/source/quickstart.rst

 With the installation complete, you'll need some data to run ``Eureka!`` on.
 For now let's use some simulated data that was produced for the Transiting Exoplanet Community ERS Data Challenge.
 Datasets for all four instruments are available on the `STScI Box site <https://stsci.app.box.com/s/tj1jnivn9ekiyhecl5up7mkg8xrd1htl/folder/154382715453>`_, however, for the rest of this quickstart guide the `NIRSpec Tiny dataset <https://stsci.box.com/s/mgicm6yc5c7khljako7yswh619dn5e7a>`_ will be used.

-Now, I'm sure you wouldn't just leave the data in your Downloads folder, but if so, let's make a new directory to store things.
+Now, I'm sure you wouldn't just leave the data in your Downloads folder, but if so, let's make a new directory to store things instead.
 For example:

 .. code-block:: bash